kg4ydw/noacli/documentation/Readme-qt6.md

 (hmm, that list was shorter than expected.)

-== Code to remove ==
+# Code to remove

+look for tag XXRemove

-The following code was added for compatibility with Python 3.8 (Ubuntu 20.04) and can be deleted some time in the future:
+Python 3.8 (Ubuntu 20.04)

-noacli.pickfile code for lack of removeprefix (search for python 3.8)
+* noacli.pickfile code for lack of removeprefix

+Qt 5.12 compatibility:
+* qtail.py QtTail.__init__ disable regex missing from QTextEdit